schreiberbrett/cool-relations/prime-factorization.md

 # Prime Factorization in miniKanren

-I love the fundamental theorem of arithmetic, which asserts that there's a one-to-one relationship between:
+I'm interested in the fundamental theorem of arithmetic, which asserts that there's a one-to-one relationship between:
 - `n`, a positive natural number in Oleg form, and:
 - `l`, a multiset of its prime factors.

+Below is my attempt to define this relationship in miniKanren.
+I was able to get it working in some modes with `(run 1 ...)`.
+I had trouble with `(run 2 ...)`.

+First, the naive version:
 ```scheme
 (defrel (naive-prime-factorso n l)
   (sorted-listo l)